tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   model = neuron.fit(X_train_scaled, y_train, epochs=100)
   ```

 * Training consists of using the optimizer and loss function to update weights during each iteration of your training cycle.
-This training using 100 iterations or epochs.
+This training uses 100 iterations or epochs.

 * After each epoch, the results of the loss function and the accuracy are displayed.